Skip to Content

 Radium Hot Springs in Canada's Rocky Mountains in the winter.

-This hot spring is located in a tight canyon next to Highway 93 at the southern end of Kootenay National Park.
+Radium Hot Springs is located in a tight canyon next to Highway 93 at the southern end of Kootenay National Park.
 There has been a hot spring resort here for over 100 years.
-The current stone buildings date to the 1950s but have been modernized with a spa and updated change rooms.
+The current stone buildings date to the 1950s but underwent a huge renovation in 2023 and 2024.

 There are two pools.
 The hot pool is about 39C.
 There is a unique island in the middle where the hot water bubbles out.
 The swimming pool is 27-29C and includes a diving board and slide.
 The water is the most radioactive in Canada since it contains radium.
 But the radioactivity is still very, very weak so it won’t harm people.
 (Don’t worry!)